GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

             body : JSON.stringify(qiStream).toString()
         });

--  QiStream object is passed in json format
+-  SdsStream object is passed in json format

 Create and Insert Values into the Stream
 ----------------------------------------

 A single event is a data point in the stream.
-An event object cannot be empty and should have at least the key value of the Qi type for the event.
+An event object cannot be empty and should have at least the key value of the Sds type for the event.
 Events are passed in json format.

 An event can be created using the following POST request: